argennof/Prisma-project/README.md

       -if, --input filename <filename>, string, required.
       The data file is to load in .he5 format.

-      -of, --output filename <filename>, string, required.
+      -op, --output path <directory>, string, optional.
-      The output file.
-Specify path and name.
+      Output path for denoised images.
 The output format will be in .he5

       -s, --sensor {HRC (default), HCO}, string, optional.
       Select a specific sensor to process the information.
 It may be one of